When we talk about Excel skills, we can further categorize them in 3 levels:

-- The font group gives you the options to format the font by making it bold, italic, and underline.
-You can change the font style, its size, and color of the font and the color of the cell as well.
+- The font group gives you the option to format the font by making it bold, italic, and underline.
+You can change the font size, and color of the font and cell color.

-- From the alignment group, you can define the alignment of the text, add indent, merge cells, and wrap the text.
+- From the alignment group, you can define the alignment of the text, add indent, merge-unmerge cells, and wrap the text.

-- And from the number group, you can apply formatting to the values like currency format, text format, number format, etc.
+- And from the number group, you can apply accounting format, text format, number format with or without comma style, etc.